deutschj/sysperfeval/README.md

 ## IOps

+I tried keeping IO size the same (8192B as postgres uses as well), and tested only sequential IO.
+With FIO as well as when running the Postgres Select queries, only reads were done (minimal amount of writes that couldn't be avoided with e.g. postgres).
+Also I used Direct IO in Postgres as well as in FIO.
 As a second metric I looked at IOps.
 To measure them for the postgres processes I counted read and write syscalls:

 Postgres 17 with AIO enabled: